 Our guide Suso, took the initiative to invite the local media to visit us at San Carlos Gardens.
-I was photographed and interviewed live on the local radio station (in Spanish of course) and the press.
+I was photographed and interviewed live on the local radio station (in Spanish) and the press.
 The next morning we were greeted with this image on the front page of the local newspaper, La Voz de La Coruña.
-Famous for one day!

 It’s been a wonderful experience following in the footsteps of our heroic ancestor Sir John Moore.
 Hopefully the family and my Auntie Moorie in particular, will find this report interesting.

-I would highly recommend the pilgrimage to any other family member and would be happy to help out with further information.
+I would highly recommend the visit to La Coruña to any other family member and am happy to assist with further information.